-U.S. Representative Ocasio-Cortez raised $1.2 million in second-quarter
+U.S. Representative Ocasio-Cortez raised $1.2 million in second quarter

 The bulk of Ocasio-Cortez’s fundraising came in donations of less than $200 - an indication that she is successfully raising money online from grassroots supporters.

-At the end of June, the Democratic congresswoman had $1.4 million in cash, according to disclosures her re-election campaign filed on Monday.
-The total was a sharp uptick for Ocasio-Cortez, who raised $2.1 million for her entire first election campaign.
+At the end of June, the Democratic New York congresswoman had $1.4 million in cash, according to disclosures her re-election campaign filed on Monday.
+That was a sharp uptick for Ocasio-Cortez, who raised $2.1 million for her entire first election campaign.

-Her fundraising haul leaves her well positioned ahead of when she is likely to run for re-election in 2020.
-U.S. House members serve two-year terms.
+Ocasio-Cortez’s fundraising haul leaves her well positioned ahead of when she is likely to run for re-election in 2020.
+Members of the U.S. House of Representatives serve two-year terms.

-By comparison, Hakeem Jefferies, the head of the House Democratic caucus, raised about $845,000 for his re-election bid in the same period.
-House Minority Whip Steve Scalise, a Republican who is one of the chamber’s most prolific fundraisers, raised $1.4 million in the first quarter of the year.
+By comparison, Hakeem Jeffries, the head of the House Democratic caucus and also of New York, raised about $845,000 for his re-election bid in the same period.
+He had $2.2 million in cash at the end of the quarter.

+House Minority Whip Steve Scalise, a Republican of Louisiana who is one of the chamber’s most prolific fundraisers, raised $1.4 million in the first quarter of the year.

 Ocasio-Cortez raised more than some Democrats currently running for president, including former Colorado Governor John Hickenlooper and U.S. Representative Tim Ryan.

-She has been sparring with House Speaker Nancy Pelosi over the chamber’s response to detention centers on the border housing migrant children.
-Ocasio-Cortez has argued Pelosi has not done enough to push back against the Republican president’s policies.
+She has been sparring with House Speaker Nancy Pelosi over the chamber’s response to detention centres on the border housing migrant children.
+Ocasio-Cortez has argued that Pelosi has not done enough to push back against the Republican president’s policies.

-On Sunday, Trump injected himself in the middle of the dispute, drawing a barrage of criticism when wrote on Twitter that Ocasio-Cortez and three other minority woman lawmakers, known in Congress as “the squad,” should go back to “the totally broken and crime infested places from which they came.”
+On Sunday, Trump injected himself in the middle of the dispute, drawing a barrage of criticism when he wrote on Twitter that Ocasio-Cortez and three other minority woman lawmakers, known in Congress as “the squad,” should go back to “the totally broken and crime infested places from which they came.”

 All four of the first-term House members are U.S. citizens, and all but one were born in the United States.

-“Weak minds and leaders challenge loyalty to our country in order to avoid challenging and debating the policy,” Ocasio-Cortez said.
+Ocasio-Cortez accused Trump of trying to sow division.
+“Weak minds and leaders challenge loyalty to our country in order to avoid challenging and debating the policy,” she said.

-Reporting by Ginger Gibson; editing by Jonathan Oatis
+Reporting by Ginger Gibson; editing by Jonathan Oatis and Leslie Adler